lugq1990/llm_implement/LLM_IMPLEMENT.md

 - personalized chat and friendly output based on each user
 - give user suggestion for finance product? --> should give llm some structured data
 - better and satisfied feelings for users

+### LLM based project implement

+For users:
+1. Developers that could data data from database without writing SQL
+2. Internal legal users that need to some query for contracts, based on ES and LLM

+#### freeSQL implement

+Support user interact with database without writing `SQL` language that could get data result, also support data-plot just like python's ``

+Solution:
+1. `pandasai` that support query without sql
+2. `langchain` and `transformers` that do document retrieve based on user query.

 #### Process steps: